entropyxyz/entropy-docs/docs/03-Validators.md

 This is the part which carries out the threshold signing protocol, together with other instances of the threshold server.
 It has an encrypted key-value store used for private information where consensus is not required.
 Since the threshold server deals with private data which must never be exposed publicly on-chain, it is distributed as a separate binary.

 It has the following features:

 - The **signing client** [src](https://github.com/entropyxyz/entropy-core/tree/master/crypto/server/src/signing_client) [API](https://docs-api-entropy-core.vercel.app/server/signing_client/index.html) which performs the threshold signing protocol.
 - An **encrypted key-value store** [src](https://github.com/entropyxyz/entropy-core/tree/master/crypto/kvdb) [API](https://docs-api-entropy-core.vercel.app/kvdb/index.html) for key shares, which are submitted by the user.
 Built with [sled](https://docs.rs/sled/latest/sled).
-- Honours the [constraint-checking logic](Constraints) - upon which a decision is made as to whether to participate in signing a given message.
+- Executes [programs](Programs) - upon which a decision is made as to whether to participate in signing a given message.
 - An **HTTP API** for communication with users, with the entropy chain node, and with other threshold servers.
 - An account for submitting transactions to the Entropy chain.